mautic/mautic-documentation/pages/05.Campaigns/docs.en.md

 ### Time driven Campaigns

-Time driven campaigns are the type of campaigns that center around specific timed events.
-These events can be anything but are usually in the form of emails.
-For instance, you can choose to trigger such email events after a delay of a predefined number of days or on a specific date in the future.
+Time driven Campaigns are the type of Campaigns that center around specific timed events.
+These events can be anything, but are usually in the form of Emails.
+For instance, you can choose to trigger such Email events after a delay of a predefined number of days or on a specific date in the future.

 ### Contact driven Campaigns